MuhammadKhoshnaw/BasicMVIApp/README.md

 ## Mappers

-The UI mappers are mapping our entity objects to the UID TO objects. for example the [movie mapper](ui/src/main/java/com/khoshnaw/ui/mapper/MovieMappers.kt) is mapping our movie class to the [MovieUIDTO](ui/src/main/java/com/khoshnaw/ui/dto/MovieUIDTO.kt) notice that we are setting the base url for poster path and we also change vot average to string so it can be used easier by our UI.
+The UI mappers are mapping our entity objects to the UID TO objects. for example, the [MovieMappers](ui/src/main/java/com/khoshnaw/ui/mapper/MovieMappers.kt) is mapping our movie class to the [MovieUIDTO](ui/src/main/java/com/khoshnaw/ui/dto/MovieUIDTO.kt) notice that we are setting the base URL for poster path and we also change not average to string so it can be used easier by our UI.

 ```